 - Plastic wrap (must be clean and free of food residue)

 - Shrink wrap

-In addition, you can send the above items through interdepartmental mail to "Recycling/Plastic Bags NW62."
-Grounds Services collects them and will recycle them once they have accumulated a bale.
+In addition, you can send the above items through interdepartmental mail to "Recycling/Plastic Bags WW15."
+The Recycling Program collects them and will recycle them once they have accumulated a bale.

 Plastic bags should not be placed in the regular plastic recycling bins because they interfere with the materials when they get to a sorting facility.